python-trio/cookiecutter-trio/README.rst

+Todo:

+* hook for copying license files
+* hook for deleting appveyor.yml if unneeded
+* get pytest set up properly
+* add a test that we can run cookiecutter, install, run tests, run towncrier, docs work (maybe run the travis script?)
+* CI setup
+* RTD setup
+* switch to:
+  * earliest python version?
+  * support pypy?
+  * add notes on how to remove windows/macos/linux testing if desired
+* figure out how to do ReST headlines in index.rst and README.rst
+* switch to pytest-trio

 cookiecutter-trio
 =================

-This is a cookiecutter template for Python projects using `Trio
+This is a cookiecutter template to for Python projects that use `Trio
 <https://trio.readthedocs.io>`__.
 It makes it easy to start a new
-project.

-You don't have to use this – Trio's just an ordinary Python package that you can use like any other, and if you already have a preferred way of setting up Python projects, then go for it.
-But using this template sets up a number of handy things:
+project, by providing a bunch of preconfigured boilerplate for:

 * pytest with trio integration
 * sphinx docs with sphinxcontrib-trio enabled
 * Readthedocs to publish your docs
-* Using Travis and Appveyor to test your package on all the different platforms Trio supports: Windows + MacOS + Linux, CPython + PyPy
+* Travis and Appveyor to test your package on all the different platforms Trio supports: Windows + MacOS + Linux, CPython + PyPy
 * Codecov to track code coverage information
 * towncrier for easy release note management
 * yapf so you don't have to think about formatting

-This is the same setup used to develop Trio itself and many related projects, so using it makes it easy for new contributors to get started.
+This is just an optional starting point – you don't have to use it, and if you do use it, then you can still customize everything to your likely.
+But, this is the same basic setup used to develop Trio itself and many related projects, so the closer you stick to the template the easier it will be for new contributors to hit the ground running.

 XX ughhh what are we going to do about in-tree tests vs. out-of-tree